 Educators observe and document their children’s progress and add individualized notes in summary reports which replaces conventional report cards.
-Instead of a traditional summative evaluation, a child’s development is denoted by “As Expected” (AE) or “Needs Development” (ND) and opens up room for dialogue with parents on how to best support their child’s development.
+Instead of a traditional summative evaluation, summary reports denote a child’s development by “As Expected” (AE) or “Needs Development” (ND) and opens up room for dialogue with parents on how to best support their child’s development.

 How Does The Pearson Work Sampling System Benefit Early Learning Programs?

 This approach to assessing progress is beneficial to early learning programs by providing a centralized place for educators to collect information on a child’s work in relation to age-appropriate guidelines.

 These guidelines help educators to identify the skills that children are acquiring, their proficiency level and what areas they need to be working on to develop the skill.
 Student performance indicators are framed as “Not Yet,” “In Progress,” or “Proficient.”

 As the process is observation-driven, educators can use this information to plan their instruction around the needs of children in their group.

 HiMama has proudly partnered with Pearson Education to make The Work Sampling System available to early learning centers that want to prioritize authentic documentation, parent engagement and better efficiency for educators.